Marmak95/War_simulator/README.md

 # War_simulator
 A Java project where the user can simulate a war between different teams with different units.
 The war simulation is free-for-all, meaning a team can attack any other team.

-## Real time system
-The simulation updates the simulation every second.
+The simulation updates the simulation every second and runs synronously.

 ## Teams
 The teams have the following: